• Skip to primary navigation

 FAQs

 How do you store leftover cupcakes?
-I think these cupcakes taste great and can be enjoyed for 2-3 days after baking.
-Simply store leftover cupcakes in a zip top bag or sealed container in your fridge and enjoy them for up to three days after making them.
+These cupcakes taste great and can be enjoyed for 2-3 days after baking.
+Simply store leftover cupcakes in a zip-top bag or airtight container in your fridge and enjoy them for up to three days after making them.

 Can I freeze the cupcakes?
 Yes, you can freeze the cupcakes (I recommend freezing them individually, especially if frosted) and then take one out to defrost about an hour before you want to eat it.
 You can then send a frozen cupcake to school with your child on “birthday party days so your child has a gluten-free treat to enjoy along with the rest of the class.